 Meet Kali

-Hi, I’m Kali (she/her).
-I’m an associate therapist in North Carolina, a mom of two, a military spouse, and someone who believes deeply in the power of healing through connection.
+Hi, I’m Kali (she/her), founder of Haven Connection.
+I’m an associate therapist in North Carolina, a mom of two, and someone who believes deeply that healing starts with connection—the kind built through trust, honesty, and showing up as your real self.

 Work With Me